Community Grant Opportunity for Nonprofits Supporting Disability-Focused Initiatives

 Projects must:

-• Have neighborhood or community support
+- Demonstrate neighborhood or community support

-• Comply with City regulations
+- Comply with all applicable City regulations

 Good Standing Requirement for Florida Nonprofits